After years of promising his own health care plan, Trump settles for rebranding rather than repealing Obamacare

 “I have it all ready.
 I have it all ready,” he said.

-Democrats and the Biden campaign has seized on health care, highlighting the Trump administration’s decision to back a lawsuit from a group of Republican attorneys general to have the entire ACA declared unconstitutional by the Supreme Court while offering no alternative.
+Democrats and the Biden campaign have seized on health care, highlighting the Trump administration’s decision to back a lawsuit from a group of Republican attorneys general to have the entire ACA declared unconstitutional by the Supreme Court while offering no alternative.

-In a memo released Thursday, party leaders including Democratic National Committee Chairman Tom Perez highlighted the wave of Democrat victories in 2018, nothing that health care was an animating issue across the country.
+In a memo released Thursday, party leaders including Democratic National Committee Chairman Tom Perez highlighted the wave of Democratic victories in 2018, noting that health care was an animating issue across the country.

-The pandemic and the prospect of Obamacare’s demise have revived similar sentiments, allowing the party to go on offense even as Republicans struggle to find a unified message, the memo said.
+The pandemic and the prospect of the ACA’s demise have revived similar sentiments, allowing the party to go on offense even as Republicans struggle to find a unified message, the memo said.

-Biden’s campaign criticized Trump on Thursday for so far failing to put forward a full health care plan just weeks before the election, and said his administration’s attempt to repeal Obamacare could leave millions of Americans without coverage during a global pandemic.
+Biden’s campaign criticized Trump on Thursday for so far failing to put forward a full health-care plan just weeks before the election, saying his administration’s attempt to repeal the ACA could leave millions of Americans without coverage during a global pandemic.

-In the aftermath of Ginsberg’s death, Biden has opted to avoid questions about potential Democratic court-packing plans and instead focus on how a more solidly conservative court might undermine Obamacare.
+In the aftermath of Ginsburg’s death, Biden has opted to avoid questions about potential Democratic court-packing plans and instead focus on how a more solidly conservative court might undermine the ACA.

-“I think we should focus on what this is going to mean for health care; what it’s going to mean to once again have to say if you’re pregnant it’s a preexisting condition; to be able to charge women more for the same procedure as men,” Biden told reporters Wednesday when asked about Trump’s potential Supreme Court nominee.
-Biden has pledged to build on Obamacare if elected.
+“I think we should focus on what this is going to mean for health care, what it’s going to mean to once again have to say if you’re pregnant it’s a preexisting condition, to be able to charge women more for the same procedure as men,” Biden told reporters Wednesday when asked about Trump’s potential Supreme Court nominee.
+Biden has pledged to build on the ACA if elected.

 Some of Trump’s allies have been dismissive of health care as a motivating factor in an upcoming election they believe will be determined by the state of the economy and the spread of unrest in communities.

-“Health care is way, way, way down on the list,” said one official at a Trump aligned super PAC, speaking on condition of anonymity to discuss internal strategy.
+“Health care is way, way, way down on the list,” said one official at a Trump-aligned super PAC, speaking on the condition of anonymity to discuss internal strategy.
 “It is right up the for Democrats, but we’re not looking at Democrats to take us to 270” electoral votes.

 Anne Gearan, Amy Goldstein, Paige Winfield Cunningham, Matt Viser and JM Rieger contributed to this report.